artbat/bus-stop-test/README.md

 LBi has one of London's strongest front-end engineering teams.
 We value HTML, CSS, JavaScript expertise

 ## The test
-The test is a simple one: build an app to show live depature boards for every bus stop in London.
+Your task will be to build an app to show live depature boards for any bus stop in London.
+We expect

-To help you get started, we've built two simple APIs that leverage TFL's countdown APIs.
+To help you get started, we've built a simple API that leverages [TFL's countdown APIs | http://developers.tfl.gov.uk].

 ### GET /bus-stop/all